 The Cheap Option: Gili Breeze

 Although Gili Breeze is labeled under the cheap option, don’t be fooled.
 The actual amount of value you are getting for your money is crazy.
 Gili Breeze is nestled in the middle of the island surrounded by coconut plantations.
 It only takes 6 minutes on foot to reach the southern beach.
-The resort provides an ideal accommodation for your Gili Trawangan holiday at a very affordable price without feeling like your skimping out on anything.
+The resort provides the ideal accommodation for your Gili Trawangan holiday at a very affordable price without feeling like your skimping out on anything.

 The Middle Option: La Cocoteraie Ecolodge

 If being eco-friendly is your thing while still enjoying a unique and modern accommodation, then you might want to consider La Cocoteraeie Ecolodge.
 For people looking for a glamping experience, La Cocoteraie offers air-conditioned units with a private terrace overlooking the garden area.
-Every unit is equipped with hot and cold shower facilities, private bathroom and mosquito nets.
+Every unit is equipped with hot and cold shower facilities, a private bathroom, and mosquito nets.
 A unique place that’s well worth experiencing in Gili T.